Rajasthan PTET Admit Card 2021: Admit Card for PTET 2021 released at ptetraj2021.com. Download with these steps

 Let us tell you that this exam will be held on 8 September 2021.
 Earlier it was scheduled to be held on May 16 but was postponed due to rising COVID-19 cases.
 This exam in Rajasthan is for BA B.Ed. / B.Sc. and two-year B.Ed. is conducted for admission to the course.
 In this exam, 200 objective type questions are asked from the candidates from Mental Ability, General Awareness, Language Proficiency, Teaching Aptitude and Aptitude Test.
 There are 50 questions from each subject and each question is of three marks.
 According to media reports, around 5 lakh candidates have applied for the exam this year.
 All the registered candidates can download their admit card through these steps on the official website.

-Ministry of Defense Recruitment 2021: Government jobs for 10th pass, these 400 posts will be recruited
+Ministry of Defense Recruitment 2021: Government job for 10th pass, these 400 posts will be recruited

 How to download Rajasthan PTET 2021 Admit Card